StefanScherer/dockerfiles-windows/README.md

 Read my blog post [Create a Node.js Container image for Windows](https://stefanscherer.github.io/create-an-io-js-container-image-for-windows/) for my first test drive with Docker on Windows.

+Image what will happen when [Kitematic meets Windows Containers](http://blog.hypriot.com/post/kitematic-meets-windows-docker/).

 Read some [PowerShell tricks](PowerShellTricks.md) if you want to port some Dockerfiles to Windows.